How to Fix Boring Blog Headlines in Less Than 5 MinutesNovember 3, 2020

 Let’s not waste time, there’s one simple, sure-fire way to guarantee more clicks: communicate the value or benefit to your readers within your headline.
 Before writing your headline, take a few minutes to define what benefits your blog post offers to your readers.
 Try to get as specific as possible here.
 Will they learn how to support your upcoming school fundraiser?
 Are you providing a behind-the-scenes tour?
 Will you be explaining how upcoming curriculum changes will affect their child?

 A word of brutal honesty here, if you read over your blog post and can’t find a standout benefit to your readers, it's probably best to scrap that post and start again.
 Now that you’ve nailed the value of your blog post, it’s time to communicate your message with an attention-grabbing headline.

 Headline formulas that work

-These headlines signal to readers that you will teach them how to do something – just make sure your post actually delivers on that promise!
+These headlines are effective because they singal to readers that you’re going to teach them how to do something – just make sure that your post actually delivers on that promise.

 You’ve written your killer headline, and you’re ready to press post.
 Take a quick pause and have a read over your entire post.
 Does it deliver on what your headline has promised?

 If your headline entices a reader to click, but they are taken to a post that barely touches on the benefits promised, they will likely leave your website in no time at all.
 Not only that, but they may feel tricked or deceived — a poor result when you are trying to build a reputation of trust with your audience.